 Gamers can select from contemporary and old-school basketball legends including such players as cover star Stephon Marbury, Kobe Bryant, Gary Payton, Scottie Pippen, Wilt Chamberlain, Magic Johnson, and many more.
 But hold up a sec, player.
 Don't think for a moment that you'll be able to snatch up your NBA favorites on the fly without showing off some skills.
 You'll start out with a modest selection of twenty-four players, but if you want more, be prepared to log some serious play time unlocking your all-time favorites.
 (That is of course, unless you don't go off looking for cheat codes, you softie).

 Before the action begins, make a mental note of the house rules, which will vary often in the Career (Rags to Riches) and Tournament modes.
-Match-ups are a one-on-one affair on the courts, but every so often, you may end up having to deal with two opponents at once.
+Essentially, the match-ups are a one-on-one affair on the courts, but every so often, you may end up having to deal with two opponents at once.
 To win one of the default three rounds, a player must be the first to score eleven points or earn the most points before time expires.
 In some instances, you'll be at the mercy of a 5-second shot clock or it will simply come down to flaunting your moves to impress the spectators.
 Ideally, Ballers is easy to jump into if you're familiar with NBA Jam or NBA Street; however, you'll discover there are more advanced moves and style featured in this b-ball title than in both of the other games combined.